DeltaBreaker/Lolorito/README.md

 When its done you can pick what category (these are also from XIVAPI; some are empty) to search in and any search term you'd like to use.

 Finally just press search and the results will appar on the right.
+You can search as many times as you'd like.
+Updating the market data only needs to be done once.

 The results are formatted most profitable top to bottom as: (item name) - (profitability %/100) - (average price) x (average size)